google/cel-spec/doc/intro.md

 }
 ```

-CEL allows for simple computations to be defined on messages like this one.
+CEL allows for simple computations to be defined on types like this one.
 For
-example, given an instance of the `Account` message assigned to the variable
+example, given an instance of the `Account` type assigned to the variable
 `account`:

 ```proto